Here’s the crew:

-Mascot the robot dog, who is over 30 years old, has been a constant companion with Martin Thompson.
+Mascot the robot dog, has been a constant companion.
 To keep up with technology, Martin visited a Robot Wars touring show.
 The result is an original new creation – an Eight Foot Robot Cat!
 Mascot II is still the main robot as he is the most predictable.

 Ethan joined us in summer of 2015 and has already proved to be a valued member of the team.
 He has attended and helped run the sound for two outdoor events, a national store promotion, and our annual contribution to Heroes and Legends at Margam Castle, plus two shows at Wyevale – Swansea and Cardiff.